 At eBay you can more easily find pieces to complete partial sets you may already own.
 You can probably also find extra pieces, like track or signs, to add to your layout without buying a full set.

 Many sellers on eBay (much like those on Craigslist) aren’t real sure what makes up a complete and original (official) set.
 Sometimes you will get a real hodge-podge of pieces.
 That’s not necessarily a bad thing, because all GeoTrax sets work together with each other.
 However, that may not be what you’re in the market for.

 If you’re looking for variety at a reasonable price, eBay is probably the best place to go.

 Which Other Smaller Sites Should I Check for GeoTrax?

 You may be aware of some of the many smaller auction sites that give eBay a little competition.
-One that I have found useful is UniSquare.
+One that I have sometimes found useful is UniSquare.

 UniSquare is setup much like eBay as far as auction duration and other features.
 The main difference between the two is that UniSquare gets its income from ads, not from auction fees.